wikimedia/eventgate/README.md

 with each array containing an `EventStatus` instance representing the event's process result.

-Throughout the code, functions that are injected into to constructors are expected to take a single event object.
-E.g. validate(event), produce(event), etc.  These functions are expected to be able to do their job with only a single `event` argument.
+Throughout the code, functions that are injected into to constructors are expected to take a single `event` object and a `context` object.
+E.g. `validate(event, context)`, `produce(event, context)`, etc.  These
+functions are expected to be able to do their job with only these arguments.
-Any additional context should be bound into the function, either by partially applying or creating a closure.
+Any additional logic or context should be bound into the function, either by partially applying or creating a closure.
 Example:

 If you wanted to write all incoming events to a file based on some field in the event, you